 Multi-order refers to the fact that the retardance of a light path will undergo a certain number of full wavelength shifts (also referred to as the order, or m) in addition to the fractional design retardance.
 Compared to their zero-order counterparts, the retardance of multi-order wave plates are more sensitive to wavelength and temperature changes, however, they are less expensive and find use in many applications where the increased sensitivities is not an issue.

 Our wave plates are mounted in a Ø1" housing with the fast axis of the wave plate clearly marked with a straight line on the housing's front panel.
 The wave plates are easily removed from their mounts for use in custom or OEM applications (see the Specs tab for the unmounted wave plate thickness).
-The unmounted waveplates have a small flat to indicate the fast axis (see image on the right).
+The unmounted waveplates have a small flat parallel to the fast axis (see image on the right).
 For further information on using and selecting a wave plate please visit our Wave Plate Selection Guide tab.

 Thorlabs can also produce custom wave plates with no AR coating, a different AR coating, or a different design wavelength than those offered below.
 Please contact

 |Unmounted: 12.7 mm ± 0.1 mm

 Mounted: 25.4 mm